Prayer and Worship Resources

 Service booklets

-Church of England Daily Eucharistic Lectionary (see Table 6 in the document; 2025 follows the Year 1 pattern)
+Church of England Daily Eucharistic Lectionary (see Table 6 in the document; 2025/2026 follows the Year 2 pattern from Advent 1)

 The Order of Mass, Thursdays at 12.30 pm

-- Short text suitable for printing or downloading to a mobile device.
+- In Advent.
+Short text suitable for printing or downloading to a mobile device.

 For other service booklets, please see below.